 Boeing B-29 Superfortress Enola Gay.
 In front of Enola Gay, a small airplane Nakajima Kikka Japanese Navy jet attack aircraft.
 Of two aircraft prototype had been completed at the time of the war ended, US military took them to home for investigation.

-The Nakajima J1N Gekko, meaning of moonlight.
+The Nakajima J1N Gekko, the meaning of moonlight.
 A code name in the United States is Irving.
 Night fighter.
 Look in the back is a Northrop P-61C Black Widow.
 This is the US military night attack aircraft.
 The yellow triangle of the Northrop N-1M flying wing.
-I think that it is something or prototype.
+I think that it is something or a prototype.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.